RedMadRobot/RMRColorTools-iOS/README.md

 Sometimes you need 2 representations for one color, depending on whether the iOS device is in Dark Mode.
 This is also possible with `RMRHexColorGen`.
 The general syntax below is given in Usage.

+### Android Support
+You can also specify an android output format, and it will generate an .xml file with the color definitions ready to be used in an Android project.

 ### Command line tool for Easy Build Automation

-Because **RMRHexColorGen** is a command line tool, you can set up a Run Script in your Xcode build that will keep your generated colors up-to-date and your Color Palettes automatically refreshed (via **RMRRefreshColorPanelPlugin**...
-This plugin simply forces Xcode to refresh its instance of Color Panel after every build).
+Because **RMRHexColorGen** is a command line tool, you can set up a Run Script in your Xcode build that will keep your generated colors up-to-date.

 ## Usage